Accessibility Skip to Top Navigation Skip to Main Content Home | Change Text Size | Contact IRS | About IRS | Site Map | Español | Help

 1. If a tax claim against the corporation is not paid, and corporate assets are distributed to stockholders, collection may be effected from such stockholders to the extent of the property received by each.
 There are three possible grounds for collection from stockholders:

-2. Transferee liability may be asserted against the stockholders under IRC § 6901.
-See IRM 5.17.14 regarding transferee liability.
+2. Transferee liability may be asserted against the stockholders under IRC 6901 See IRM 5.17.14.3.3.5, Transferee Liability of a Shareholder or Distributee of a Corporation.

-3. Where appropriate, a suit could be filed to set aside the transfer as a fraudulent transfer.
-See IRM 5.17.14 regarding fraudulent transfers.
+3. When appropriate, a suit could be filed to set aside the transfer as a fraudulent transfer.
+See IRM 5.17.14.3.3.2, Transferee Liability Based on Fraudulent Transfers (In Equity).

 2. In the event of a corporate merger or consolidation, the successor corporation often takes all the assets and assumes all the liabilities of the old corporation.
 Collection from the successor corporation can be effected by the same means as discussed with respect to stockholders.

-3. Where the tax in question is a withheld employment tax or collected excise tax, the Trust Fund Recovery Penalty under IRC § 6672provides an effective means to collect the unpaid liability from corporate officers who were responsible for payment of the tax.
+3. When the tax in question is a withheld employment tax or collected excise tax, the Trust Fund Recovery Penalty under IRC 6672 provides an effective means to collect the unpaid liability from corporate officers who were responsible for payment of the tax.